-Always be kind and gentle on yourself!
+Always be kind and gentle with yourself!
 It is very hard, and some days are bound to be even harder.
-Try to look at every plastic free or low waste failure as something to learn from, and don’t dwell on them or make yourself feel bad about them.
+Try to look at every plastic-free or low-waste failure as something to learn from, and don’t dwell on them or make yourself feel bad about them.
 Just learn and improve!

 MT: How are social media (and e-commerce) important to the success of your business?